y2kbugger/weeklyreview_todotxt/README.md

   $ python -m http.server 8000

 # WIP
-- refactor commands to use ABC with do/undo wrappers instead of requiring manual done asserting...
+- I want the sort order of uncompleted items to be the creation date
+- I want the sort order of completed items to be the completion date
+- I want to be able to mark items as "recurring" so that I can maintain reusable checklists.
+- I want to segregate the completed items which will recur from the non-recurring items so that I can easily see what is ready to recur.

 # Backlog
 ## IT Tedium
 - make db patch async
-- url encoding for project names (see todo.txt template)
+- url encoding for `Project.name`s (see todo.txt template)
   - e.g. fix: `{ project.project_type.value if project.project_type.value != 'null' else '*'}`
   - This needs to be used for all user facing project names e.g. in the header for null to show *
 - ensure that all endpoints sync vs async are correct